Notes on the octonions: Donaldson--Thomas theory

 such that

 for all $u,v,w\in T_yY$.
-Moreover, Theorem~\ref{thm:form7} gives rise to a natural splitting of the space $\Om^k(Y)$ of $k$-forms on $Y$ for each $k$. \end{remark}
+Moreover, \autoref{thm:form7} gives rise to a natural splitting of the space $\Om^k(Y)$ of $k$--forms on $Y$ for each $k$. \end{remark}

-\begin{remark} \rm An almost $\Spin(7)$-manifold $(X,\Phi)$ admits a unique Riemannian metric that, on each tangent space, is compatible with the Cayley-form $\Phi$ as in Definition~\ref{def:nondeg} (see Theorem~\ref{thm:CAYLEY}).
-Moreover, the positivity hypothesis asserts that the $8$-forms
+\begin{remark} An almost $\Spin(7)$--manifold $(X,\Phi)$ admits a unique Riemannian metric that, on each tangent space, is compatible with the Cayley-form $\Phi$ as in \autoref{def:nondeg} (see \autoref{thm:CAYLEY}).
+Moreover, the positivity hypothesis asserts that the $8$--forms